Fashion Studies Online Tutor Feels Like an Impostor

-In this post I am going to help you realise that just because you have never taught subjects you'd find in fashion studies online before, it does not make you an impostor.
-We all have a right to do things for the first time.
-This post has been created because of a conversation I had with a potential course creator recently.
+This post will help you understand that just because you have never taught subjects, you'd find in fashion studies online before, this does not make you some impostor.
+We all have a right to do things for the first time—this post I have created because of a conversation I had with a potential course creator recently.

 I told her she was suffering from a degree of impostor syndrome.

-The researchers found there are several factors that suggest someone may have the syndrome.
+The researchers found several factors that suggest someone may have the syndrome.
 And according to research, 70% of people will experience at least one episode of this impostor phenomenon in their lives.

-I'm interested in the feeling of impostor syndrome that relates to people that would like to enter the field of fashion studies online, creating their own fashion courses on subjects they know inside out and are passionate about, and yet don't feel worthy to teach online.
+I'm interested in the feeling of impostor syndrome that relates to people that would like to enter the field of fashion studies online, creating their own fashion courses on subjects they know inside out and are passionate about, and yet don't feel worthy of teaching online.

 Here's what you might be feeling if you have a touch of impostor syndrome.

-These are just some of the thoughts people have or say about themselves when they have an experience of being an impostor.
+These are just some of the thoughts people have or say about themselves when they have experience being an impostor.

 I can recall having this experience myself once or twice in the past.
-For example my first presentation to a group of people that were older, wiser and more qualified than me.
-I can remember feeling that I wasn't good enough to do the presentation and it knocked my confidence going into the meeting to present.
-But afterwards these same people I felt a fraud amongst beforehand, came to me and praised me for the excellent presentation I had given.
+For example, my first presentation was to a group of people, that were older, wiser and more qualified than me.
+I can remember feeling that I wasn't good enough to do the presentation, and it knocked my confidence going into the meeting to present.
+But afterwards, these same people I felt a fraud amongst beforehand came to me and praised me for the excellent presentation I had given.
 I had underestimated my achievements, my experience and my skills.

-Because around 70% of people are going to experience having the feeling of being an impostor in their lives it's no surprise therefore that the famous will also experience it.
+Because around 70% of people will experience having the feeling of being an impostor in their lives, it's no surprise that the famous will also experience it.